LudwigBoess/GadJet.jl/README.md

 Stuff I want to improve in the near future:

-- Speedup of the sph mapping.
+- Speedup of the sph mapping (done!).
-- Peano-Hilbert key based reading of large snapshots (in progress).
+- Peano-Hilbert key based reading of large snapshots (done!).
-- Add unit conversion (in progress).
+- Add unit conversion (done!).